about

 Photo credit: JMA Photography

 As an educator, she has taught writing and playwriting at Columbia University, New York University, the University of Rochester, and elsewhere.
 A native New Yorker, she was based in San Francisco for several years, when she served as artistic director of Kearny Street Workshop and co-director of Locus Arts, and developed work as a writer and performer at Bindlestiff, AATC, Playground, standup spots, and other artistic homes.
-She was a writer on ABC’s The Good Doctor (seasons 4-6), and is a member of Dramatist Guild and WGA.
+She wrote on three seasons of ABC’s The Good Doctor (seasons 4-6), and is a member of Dramatist Guild and WGAW.
 MFA: Columbia University and NYU/Tisch GMTWP.

 Artist Statement